Agenty/Agenty.TestData/README.md

 # Agenty Test Data
-This project contains the publc test data set to try and learn how to use cloud-based agents in [Agenty](https://www.agenty.com/).
+This project contains the public test data set to try and learn how to use cloud-based agents in [Agenty](https://www.agenty.com/).

 ## Web Scraping
 Test data for [web scraping](https://www.agenty.com/products/scraping-agent/)